 To start with, a tantra is a ritual, formula, recipe, or algorithm for achieving a specific goal.
 It is a discrete expression of technos, or "know-how," a set of instructions that describes how to get something done.

 A tantra always describes actions and a desired result.
-And to be a valid tantra, it must survive an empirical test: does it work?
+And to be a true tantra, it must survive an empirical test: does it work?